 - Prepare pasta al dente according to the directions on the package.

-- Meanwhile, melt 4 tbsp butter and 1 tbsp of olive oil over medium-high heat in a large pan.
+- Meanwhile, melt 4 tablespoon butter and 1 tablespoon of olive oil over medium-high heat in a large pan.

-- Then add 2 tbsp soy sauce and 2 tbsp crunchy chili oil and stir; cook for another 2 minutes.
+- Then add 2 tablespoon soy sauce and 2 tablespoon crunchy chili oil and stir; cook for another 2 minutes.

 - Before serving toss once more with a handful of torn fresh basil, parmigiano cheese, balsamic glaze.
 Finish with a sprinkle of flaky salt and enjoy.